UW-ASIC/TinyTapeout_Flows/analog/README.md

 - What tool?

 Layout:
-- Magic (Layouts, LVS, Post-Layout Parasitics, Schematic -> GDS)
+- KLayout (Layouts, LVS, Post-Layout Parasitics, Schematic -> GDS)
-- klayout (Better Magic, for Post-Layout Sims)

 Integration/verification:
 - Netgen (perform LVS on SPICE, and verilog) (Also used in integration)